 Financial advisors don’t sell dental practices; they may be "involved" in a sale from time to time, but they have very limited experience in this area.
 A dentist knows much more about the value of a practice than a numbers cruncher.
 After reviewing a proforma and looking at tax returns, it doesn’t take a rocket scientist to understand all the advantages to buying and merging a dental practice.

-There are some doctors and advisors who worry more about how much the seller benefits from the sale, and they lose sight of the immediate and long term benefits for the purchaser.
+Some doctors and advisors worry more about how much the seller benefits from the sale, and they lose sight of the immediate and long-term benefits for the purchaser.
 Doctors have turned down buying a practice because their advisors told them it was overpriced by as little as ten or twenty thousand dollars, and they lost millions of dollars of income they could have made over the next twenty to thirty years of practice.

 Advisors advise, but doctors should make decisions, especially when it is the doctor who is ultimately affected by that decision.
-Think about it, it's time to call AFTCO at 800-232-3826 or visit our website at www.aftco.net.
+Think about it.
+Call AFTCO at 800-232-3826 or visit our website at www.aftco.net.